Petr-tsvetkov31/rn-eng-challenge-emma/README.md

 <h1 align="center">React Native Engineering Challenge 🍬</h1>

-<p align="center">This is an test project to showcase good React Native engineering practices</p>
+<p align="center">This is a test project to showcase good React Native engineering practices</p>

 ## Quick Start
 This project uses [Expo Managed Workflow](https://docs.expo.dev/introduction/managed-vs-bare/#managed-workflow) for faster development process and easier access to test and run the application, if you do not have Expo installed locally on your machine, please install it according to [this doc](https://docs.expo.dev/get-started/installation/#installing-expo-cli).